Swayam595/Clustering_Wiki_Articles_Through_Topic_Modeling/Readme.md

 > - Creating the all the above files took around 4 hours 50 mins.

 **STEP-3 (LDA model and save the document-topic matrix)**
 > - Run lda_modeling_1pass.sh or lda_modeling_3pass.sh to create the LDA models and generate a csv having documents as index and             columns as topics.
 > - Both the script takes two inputs.
 > - sbatch lda_modeling_1pass.sh ~/path_to_tfidfs_directory ~/path_to_the_directrory_save output
 > - sbatch lda_modeling_3pass.sh ~/path_to_tfidfs_directory ~/path_to_the_directrory_save output
 > - Running both the script will take around +4 hours and +11 hours respectively.
 > - Both the scripts will save a trained lda model for future implementation in the directory.

-### Instructions
-- Make sure you are following same directory structure as our repo.
+> **IMPORTANT:** Make sure you are following same directory structure as our repo.
 #### Preprocessing script instructions
 - Download the enwiki-articles XML file from the link above and store it in **`data/`** directory.
 - Command for subset of sql file to consider for graphs.